Wednesday, December 14, 2016

 PHOTO COURTESY OF ©2016 SONY PICTURES CLASSICS

-The responsibilities of Mrs. LeBlanc have changed her into an uptight, snooty, hard-hitting woman.
+Mrs. LeBlanc’s responsibilities have made her an uptight, snooty, hard-hitting woman.

 PHOTO COURTESY OF ©2016 SONY PICTURES CLASSICS

-After a freak home invasion and rape, her mind is obsessed with the assault and can’t stop thinking about it.
+After a freak home invasion and rape, her mind is obsessed with the assault, and she can’t stop thinking about it.

 The event repeats itself, over and over, inside her head and in constant incursions.